 In terms of digital delivery, this book has been carefully crafted as a non-linear interactive webtext.
 In order to make this digital book as interactive as possible, we have carefully designed each chapter with what we hope are transparent means of tactile reader-text engagement.
 Whether you toggle data visualizations, follow images on Google Earth, watch tutorial videos, or access augmentations through AR, we ask that you dive into play during the reading process in order to both learn more about the author’s research processes and methodologies but also to activate your own meaning-making processes.
 Admittedly in this collection, the necessity and expectations for reader interaction varies.
 In his chapter “Reappropriating Hope,” for instance, readers cannot access Jacob Greene’s remixes to fully understand his creative research process and argument without holding a phone to the screen to access AR.
 In her chapter “Pinning Hope,” on the other hand, Sarah Beck embeds a Pinterest board and simply invites readers to scroll through her archive in order to discover for themselves the patterns and anomalies that emerge in her digital archive.
 We argue that no matter their interactive extent, the affordances of each presented methodology are enhanced through digital interaction.
 We invite you, then, to indulge in interaction with the contributing authors’ experimentations made possible through digital delivery.

-A Final Note about Experimental Content and Aims
+A Final Note

 Throughout this introduction, we keep stressing “experimental” because digital visual studies, as we imagine and enact here, is truly just that.
 By experimental, we mean that each digital research approach offered here is in many ways a test of a methodological idea.
 This entire book, in fact, can be thought of as a test to establish the value of visual digital studies for RC/WS and Communication at large.
 In working at the nexus of visual rhetoric, digital rhetoric, and the digital humanities, we especially hope to keep pushing the boundaries of how RC/WS and Communication do visual studies.
 We believe that diversifying our methods and methodologies will only yield more knowledge about how digital visual artifacts and practices are impacting local and global communities and vice versa.
 Our theories about the visual, after all, are dependent on the research approaches we bring to our objects of study.
 As we diversify our research approaches, we diversify the knowledge we can bring to bear about any given study.
 Such diversification begins with experimentation, and we embrace the risks of experimentation here in order to harness any potential that digital design, research, and delivery may afford visual studies.